Chen-Abudi/AlohaGracefulCode/README.md

   - For more info on **CodeMirror**, Click [**&#128073;&#127997;HERE**](https://codemirror.net/)
   - For the Npm package, Click [**&#128073;&#127997;HERE**](https://www.npmjs.com/package/codemirror)
   - For **CodeMirror for React** [**&#128073;&#127997;HERE**](https://uiwjs.github.io/react-codemirror/)
+- `Firestore Transactions`:
+  - **Transaction** is a set of read and write operations on one or more documents.

 ---